 Squirrels are fun-loving rodents that live in forests.
 They may seem to be having fun in your backyard, but chances are they aren’t having a good time.
-Squirrels are known to hop and roll about as part of their play, but it’s more probable that they’re crazy for another justification: The problem may stem from a parasite.
+Squirrels are known to hop and roll about as part of their play.
 Why do squirrels hop?
+According to the study, squirrels hop to stay warm.
+When they jump, their body heat is dispersed throughout their body more quickly and they stay warmer than if they remained stationary.
 Keep on reading to find out this behaviour pattern of squirrels.

 The ABCs of the Squirrel